zestyxyz/docs/guides/for-advertisers/bid.md

 <center><img width="80%" height="80%" src="https://i.imgur.com/oVzW5WG.jpg" /></center>

 :::tip
-You may also check on your [Campaign](https://app.zesty.market/campaigns) page to see your active bids.
+You may also check on your [Campaign](https://app.zesty.market/campaigns) page to monitor your active bids.
 :::